Burd3n/30-Days-Of-Python/old_files/readme.md

    - Your name
    - Your family name
    - Your country
-5. Create a folder name day_1 inside 30DaysOfPython folder.
-Inside day_1 folder, create a file python file helloword.py and repeat question 1, 2, 3 and 4.
+5. Create a folder name lesson_1 inside 30lessonsOfPython folder.
+Inside lesson_1 folder, create a file python file helloword.py and repeat question 1, 2, 3 and 4.
 Remember to use _print()_ when you are working on a python file.
 Navigate to the directory where you saved your file, and run it.

-# 📘 Day 2
+# 📘 lesson 2

 ## Built in functions